Essex: Town and parish level

+Town and parish councils have the right to become statutory consultees at both district and county level and, although the decision remains with the planning authorities, local councils can influence the decision-making process by making informed comments and recommendations.

 Economy

 A high proportion of the population, especially in the south, work outside the county, commuting to London and elsewhere by rail and by road.
 These London-based jobs are often well paid and complement the contribution made by the employers based within Essex.

 Industry is largely limited to the south of the county, with the majority of the land elsewhere being given over to agriculture.
 Harlow is a centre for electronics, science and pharmaceutical companies.
 Chelmsford has been an important location for electronics companies, such as the Marconi Company, since the industry was born; it is also the location for a number of insurance and financial services organisations and, until 2015, was the home of the soft drinks producer Britvic.
 Basildon is home to New Holland Agriculture's European headquarters as well as the Ford Motor Company's British HQ.
 Debden, in Loughton, is home to a production facility for British and foreign banknotes.

 Other businesses in the county are dominated by mechanical engineering, including but not limited to metalworking, glassmaking and plastics and the service sector.
 Colchester is a garrison town and the local economy is helped by the Army's personnel living there.
 Basildon is the location of State Street Corporation's United Kingdom HQ International Financial Data Services and remains heavily dependent on London for employment, due to its proximity and direct transport routes.
 Southend-on-Sea is home to the Adventure Island theme park and is one of the few still growing British seaside resorts, benefiting from modern and direct rail links from Fenchurch Street railway station and Liverpool Street station (so that housing is in high demand, especially for financial services commuters), which maintains the town's commercial and general economy.

 Parts of eastern Essex suffer from high levels of deprivation; one of the most highly deprived wards is in the seaside town of Clacton.
 In the Indices of deprivation 2007, Jaywick was identified as the most deprived Lower Super Output Area in Southern England.
 Unemployment was estimated at 44% and many homes were found to lack very basic amenities.
 The Brooklands and Grasslands area of Jaywick was found to be the third-most deprived area in England; two areas in Liverpool and Manchester were rated more deprived.
 In contrast, mid, west and south-west Essex is one of the most affluent parts of eastern England, forming part of the London commuter belt.
 There is a large middle class here and the area is widely known for its private schools.
 In 2008, The Daily Telegraph found Ingatestone and Brentwood to be the 14th- and 19th-richest towns in the UK respectively.